-If the Appointed Actuary produces a range of estimates for a portion of total liabilities and a point estimate for the remaining liabilities, then the AOS should include both.
-The Appointed Actuary should show how the point estimate and the range combine to form the Appointed Actuary's SAO, which can be categorized as reasonable, deficient, redundant, gualified, or no opinion.
+If the Appointed Actuary produces a range of estimates for a portion of total liabilities and a pointestimate for the remaining liabilities, then the AOS should include both.
+The Appointed Actuary should show how the point estimate and the range combine to form the Appointed Actuary's SAO, which can be categorized as reasonable, deficient, redundant, qualified, or no opinion.
 The AOS Exhibit should be consistent with the type of opinion provided in the SAO.

 If one-year development has been adverse by at least five percent of the respective prior year's surplus in at least three of the last five calendar years, the AOS also requires explicit discussion of reserve elements and/or management decisions to which such adverse development can be attributed.
-Each year's oneyear development, on a net basis, is compared to the prior period's surplus, and a ratio is developed.
-The one-year development test is the same calculation as that which underlies the IRIS Ratio regarding One-Year Reserve Development to Surplus.
+Each year's one- year development, on a net basis, is compared to the prior period's surplus, and a ratio is developed.
+The one-year development test is the same calculation as that which underlies the IRIS Ratio regarding One- Year Reserve Development to Surplus.
 The calculation of the company's one-year reserve development to surplus for each of the prior five years is disclosed in the five-year historical exhibit of the company's Annual Statement.

 - NAIC AOS Instructions state "the net and gross reserve values reported by the Appointed Actuary in the AOS should reconcile to the corresponding values reported in the Insurer's Annual Statement, the Appointed Actuary's Actuarial Opinion, and the Actuarial Report.
-If not, the Appointed Actuary shall provide an explanation of the difference."78 - The Appointed Actuary may want to consider potential responses in the AOS section E for consistency with commentary in the SAO on IRIS test exceptional values.
+If not, the Appointed Actuary shall provide an explanation of the difference." - The Appointed Actuary may want to consider potential responses in the AOS section Efor consistency with commentary in the SAO on IRIS test exceptional values. - NAIC SAO Instructions indicate that the Actuarial Report should include detailed descriptions and calculations that support the point estimate and/or range of estimates.